-©NASPA/Hierophant Enterprises, Inc, 2020.
+©NASPA/Hierophant Enterprises, Inc, 2021.
 Copyrighted material.
-Express permission to post this material on Fresno Pacific University's website has been granted to comply with 34 C.F.R. § 106.45(b)(10)(i)(D).
+Express permission to post this material on the Fresno Pacific University website has been granted to comply with 34 C.F.R. § 106.45(b)(10)(i)(D).
 This material is not intended to be used by other entities, including other entities of higher education, for their own training purposes for any reason.
 Use of this material for proprietary reasons, except by the original author(s), is strictly prohibited.

-§ 106.45(b)(1)(i) Remedies (1) Basic requirements for grievance process.
-A recipient's grievance process Where a respondent is found responsible for sexual harassment as mustdefined in § 106.30. the recipient must provide remedies to the (i) Treat complainants and respondents equitably by providing remedies to a complainant designed to restore or preserve the complainant's complainant where a determination of responsibility for sexual harassment has been made against the respondent, and by following a equal access to education. grievance process that complies with this section before the imposition of any disciplinary sanctions or other actions that are not supportive measures as defined in § 106.30, against a respondent.
-Remedies must be designed to Id. at 30083 (emphasis added). restore or preserve equal access to the recipient's education program or activity.
-Such remedies may include the same individualized services described in § 106.30 as "supportive measures"; however, remedies need not be non-disciplinary or non-punitive and need not avoid burdening the respondent: (emphasis added)
+- (1) Basic requirements for grievance process.
+A recipient's grievance process must- - (i) Treat complainants and respondents equitably by providing remedies to a complainant where a determination of responsibility for sexual harassment has been made against the respondent, and by following a grievance process that complies with this section before the imposition of any disciplinary sanctions or other actions that are not supportive measures as defined in § 106.30, against a respondent.
+Remedies must be designed to restore or preserve equal access to the recipient's education program or activity.
+Such remedies may include the same individualized services described in § 106.30 as "supportive measures"; however, remedies need not be non-disciplinary or non-punitive and need not avoid burdening the respondent;

+emphasis added)